 Prior to launching the Talend Installer, check that:

-In the folder that you will extract, you will find a dist file and four executable files:
+In the .zip file that you will extract in this directory, you will find four executable files:

-Talend-Tools-Installer-YYYYYYYY_YYYY-VA.B.C-osx-installer.app in the .tar file called Talend-Installer-Tools-YYYYYYYY_YYYY-VA.B.C-osx-installer.app.tar for MacOS users,
+Talend-Installer-YYYYYYYY_YYYY-VA.B.C-osx-installer.app in the .tar file called Talend-Installer-YYYYYYYY_YYYY-VA.B.C-osx-installer.app.tar for MacOS users,

 where YYYYYYYY_YYYY is the timestamp and A.B.C is the revision level (Major.Minor.Patch).